rob-myers/npc-cli-next/README.md

 ### Avoid nested transforms in SVGs

-We parse various SVGs ...

-There's a trick we can use in BoxySVG:
+We don't support transforms applied to `<g>`s, for example in skin SVGs.
+> 🔔 maybe we should...

+In BoxySVG, you can avoid introducing transforms on `<g>`s by
+- selecting all of its children (rather than the Group)
+- e.g. Geometry > change Y.

+In BoxySVG, if your `<g>` already has a transform you can use this trick:
-- drag contents outside Group
+> - drag contents outside Group
-- remove transform from Group (e.g. via elements panel E)
+> - remove transform from Group (e.g. via elements panel E)
-- drag contents back into Group
+> - drag contents back into Group